October 2015: The Restoration Continues

 - Rose Tenney, Secretary

-- Board members: Vince Yacono, Bill Livermore, Jim McDaniel, Kristina Rodriguez, and Steve Perrin.
+- Board members: Vince Yacono, Alice Newman, Jim McDaniel, Kristina Rodriguez, and Steve Perrin.
 Steve has also agreed to serve as our Project Manager, bringing to the table his experience in overseeing a three-year, $48 million building project at two BOCES campuses

 In addition, the SSIRP group has:

 - Secured the professional services of Maureen Perrin, Esq., of Lafayette, and Roy Fuller, CPA, of Piaker & Lyons in Norwich